Going too long without fixing or replacing a damaged roof can be incredibly detrimental to your home.

 While some signs are more obvious than others, it’s important to perform checks a few times each year.

 Sometimes, you won’t be able to get an adequate view from the ground.
-In this case, it’s best to hire a professional to climb up on your roof to take a look.
+In this case, it’s best to hire a professional roofing contractor to climb up on your roof to take a look.
 They know what to look for and can do so safely.

 Remember, it’s better to know sooner rather than later.
 Waiting too long will make it necessary to remodel other areas of your home.